cyplo/apprenticeship/README.md

 * ifs/switch -> dictionary
 * when to refactor ?
     * symmetry broken
+* continouous refactoring - improving your codebase rather than regressing it
+* guarded coding - *always* handle any exceptions that can be thrown, and always let unhandled exceptions bubble to the top (and handle them there)
 * always reproduce a bug with fully automated test first
 * good naming: what it does, not how it does it
 * introduction to TDD